It’s time to make sure your emergency kits and supplies are ready any time you need them. Are You Ready For A Natural

 Planning ahead for natural disasters is easier than you think.
 Use the emergency preparedness information presented here to assemble your emergency kits and supplies.

 The American Red Cross recommends that everyone prepare emergency kits and supplies in case of severe weather.
 Tornados, tropical storms, hurricanes, wildfires, earthquakes or other natural disasters are the ones we’re most familiar with.

-While some emergency supplies may seem obvious, there are other things you may want to include too.
+While some emergency supplies may seem obvious, there are other things you’ll want to include too.

 Be Prepared for an Emergency